AustinWebberAnalytics/northstar-health-operations/README.md

 # 👋 Welcome to Northstar

-## A Living Business Operations Enterprise Simulation
+## A Business Operations Enterprise Simulation

 ---